bilumoka/tflapp/README.md

 # Getting Started

+### System Requirements

+Make sure that the dotnet cli, dotnet sdk and dotnet runtime are installed on your pc.

+### Download

 Download the solution from the  git hub page and place the folder containg the app anywhere on your pc.
 The root folder is called  'tflapp-master'.
 In the folder there are two projects folders.
   - TflApp.Console